 All of the equity-based awards are granted under the Dell Technologies Inc. 2013 Stock Incentive Plan.
 Each equity-based award vests in full on the first anniversary of the grant date, except that (1) the initial equity retainer awards vest annually in equal installments over four years from the grant date and (2) deferred stock units will settle in shares of Class C common stock on the earlier of the termination of the applicable director's Board service for any reason or a change in control of Dell Technologies.
 The vesting of unvested equity-based awards will be accelerated upon the director's death or disability, the termination of the director's service without cause and a change in control of Dell Technologies.
-The shares of Class C common stock or Class C common stock are subject to the terms and conditions of a management stockholders agreement.
+The shares of Class C common stock received in the settlement of the restricted stock units and stock options exercisable for Class C common stock are subject to the terms and conditions of a management stockholders agreement.